tock/tockloader/docs/tickv.md

 ## Class TockStorageObjectFlash
+Tock-formatted K-V object read from a flash binary.

-This is the item stored in a TicKV value that Tock processes/kernel can access.
+This is useful when reading a Tock K-V from a board.
 ### \_\_init\_\_
 ```py